 2. Free up some Space

 Less space could be to blame if your iPhone is running slow.
-Time to free up some space, go ahead and delete all the apps you’re not using and back up your pictures to a cloud storage.
-Here is a great Gotechtor article about the best cloud storage services you can use.
+Time to free up some space, go ahead and delete all the apps you’re not using and back up your pictures to a cloud storage service.

 To delete the apps go to your iPhone Settings > General > iPhone Storage.
 You’ll see a list of all the apps installed on your iPhone with the amount of space used, delete the ones you don’t need.